Create on-brand slides directly in Claude with our Brand MCP.Learn More>

 TLDR: ChatGPT is a great tool to translate PDFs that aren’t super long.

-The paid version of ChatGPT offers a unique and flexible approach to PDF translation.
+ChatGPT offers a unique and flexible approach to PDF translation.
 While ChatGPT isn’t an AI PDF translator in itself, it can translate text from PDFs and maintain context awareness, making it suitable for complex and nuanced documents.
+Free users can upload up to 3 files per day, while paid plans support larger files and higher limits.

 Another way to translate text with ChatGPT is to copy & paste it into ChatGPT and ask it to translate.